dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 {% endraw %}
 {% endhighlight %}

 We want to use [two-way binding with `ngModel`](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#ngModel) to bind the `query` to the search input.
 On the `keyup` event, we'll run our `filterDinos(query)` function.
 This will update the `filteredDinos` array.
 We also have a button to clear the search query.
 On `click`, we'll execute `resetQuery()`.
-If there's no query clear, we can disable the button.
+If there's no query, we can disable the button.

 > **Note:** `ngModel` now requires the `FormsModule` from `@angular/forms`.
 The Angular CLI creates new projects with this dependency in `app.module.ts` automatically but it's important to know why and how we utilize it in our app.